-LC Heating & Air provides professional HVAC service and ductless mini split installation for Koreatown residents.
-We specialize in navigating the unique challenges of urban multi-family buildings, ADUs, and older homes without existing ductwork.
+LC Heating & Air provides professional ductless mini split installation for Koreatown residents.
+We specialize in efficient, quiet heating and cooling solutions for apartments, condos, and homes without existing ductwork.

 Local HVAC considerations